 • public services, such as healthcare and schools

 • British citizenship, if you meet the requirements

 The deadline for applying will be 30 June 2021.

 Find out more about applying for settled status on the GOV.UK website

 Exchanging your foreign driving licence

-If have have a foreign driving licence and you want to change to a Northern Ireland licence, there are certain conditions that need to be met when applying.
+If you have a foreign driving licence and you want to change to a Northern Ireland licence, there are conditions that need to be met.